 The microbus project is being carried out by : Styl&Tech and Infodev.

 Developed by Québec manufacturer Lion Bus , the eLion is a fully electric school bus.
 As powerful as a traditional diesel-powered bus, it has a 120-km range.
 The Saint-Jérôme company, recognized for its innovative, cutting-edge ideas, delivered the first electric school bus in 2014.
 Today, some 50 eLions operate on Québec’s roads.

 Québec is definitely going green!
 Montréal’s subway system is already entirely electric, and the city’s public transit agency (STM) has announced that it will electrify 95% of its network by 2030.

 Communauto , the oldest car-sharing service in North America, has added the Nissan LEAF fully electric car to its fleet.
 Perfect for city driving, the LEAF offers an autonomy of up to 160 km.

-$250-million project, which is the first of its kind in Canada.
+The first 50 vehicles in the Téo (Transport Écologique Optimisé) all-electric taxi project have hit Montréal streets in February 2016 as part of a pilot project.
+Taxelco is at the wheel of the $250-million initiative, which is the first of its kind in Canada.
 By 2019, the service should include 2,000 vehicles and 350 fast charging stations.
 Téo will undergo a trial run till mid-March 2016, during which 500 volunteers will try out the service and the features of its mobile app.

 As a government corporation that generates, transports and distributes electricity, Hydro-Québec has what it takes to develop electric mobility: clean, renewable energy, a reliable power grid, recognized expertise and promising technologies.